Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Long answer:

 Wildlife sightings vary with season and location.
-Our guides know where to look, but nature is nature — surprises are part of the adventure.
+Our local guides know where to look, but nature is nature — surprises are part of the adventure.

 20. Will we see the Northern Lights?